tektoncd/cli/docs/cmd/tkn_condition_delete.md

 ## tkn condition delete

-Delete a condition in a namespace
+Delete Conditions in a namespace

 ***Aliases**: rm*